heckman/photos-server/README.md

 There are three files to install:

-- `photos`, which contains functions that access the Photos Application.
+- `photos-cli`, which contains functions that access the Photos Application.
 - `photos-server`, which manages the operations of the server.
 - `photos-http-response-handler`, which generates responses to HTTP requests sent to the server.

-They can be put anywhere as long as they can find each-other. `photos-server` expects `photos-http-response-handler` to be in `../libexec`, and `photos-http-response-handler` expects `photos` to be on the PATH.
+They can be put anywhere as long as they can find each-other.
+`photos-server` expects `photos-http-response-handler` to be in `../libexec`, and `photos-http-response-handler` expects `photos-cli` to be on the PATH.
 Edit these expectations in the code as required.

 #### Automation